hervit0/hervit0.github.io/_posts/2018-04-01-from-chemical-engineering-to-software-development.md

 ## Side projects and own experimentations

 Sadly, you cannot assemble your own nuclear reactor in your garden as a weekend hobby (or you would be in trouble, wouldn't you?).
 Or you cannot mount an industrial methanol pump in your garage.
-Difficult to make your husband/wife digest: "Just to see if it works".
+Difficult to make your partner digest: "Just to see if it works".

 By contrast, if you want to create a website for your personal hobby, or design an Android application for your children, or experimenting a framework or a language, all you need is... a computer.
 Most of us have a public [Github](https://github.com/) account where we are exposing our personal projects and experiments.
 Don't worry, even if you copy-paste some snippets of code from here and there, I dare you to provision it correctly, run it, deploy it and maintain it.
 As you reach these lines, you have realized a while ago that a software developer is not just writing lines of code.